 ^a As financial data of Stratospheric Platforms Ltd. as of December 31, 2020 was not yet available to Deutsche Telekom at the date of preparation, the company's annual financial statements as of December 31, 2019 were used as a basis for the summarized financial information and for the reconciliation statement to the carrying amount reported in Deutsche Telekom's consolidated statement of financial position.
-The resulting effects for the extrapolation of the carrying amount as of December 31, 2020 were estimated and are included under other reconciliation effects.
+The resulting effects for the extrapolation of the carrying amount reported in Deutsche Telekom's consolidated under other reconciliation effects.
+Similarly, the comparatives as of December 31, 2020 were estimated and are included under other reconciliation effects.
 Similarly, the comparatives as of December 31, 2019 are summarized financial information determined on the basis of the company's annual financial statements as of December 31, 2018 and the reconciliation statement.